Yandex Cloud

 Warning

-If you cannot connect to the host after you changed it, check that the cluster security group is configured correctly for the host's subnet.
+If you cannot connect to the host after the update, check that the cluster security group is properly configured for the subnet containing your host.

 Restarting a hostRestarting a host

-You may need to restart hosts to promptly address such issues as the following:
+You may need to restart hosts to promptly address such issues as:

 • Memory leak